open-atmos/PySDM/paper/paper.md

 For validation of the the newly introduced immersion freezing models, a set of notebooks reproducing box-model simulations from @Alpert_and_Knopf_2016 was introduced to the `PySDM-examples` package.
+It uses the kinematic prescribed-flow environment introduced in `PySDM` v1.
-A comparison of the time-dependent and singular models using the kinematic prescribed-flow environment introduced in `PySDM` v1 has been developed and is the focus of @Arabas_et_al_2022.
+A comparison of the time-dependent and singular models using this setup has been developed and is the focus of @Arabas_et_al_2022.

 ### Surface-partitioning of organics to modify surface tension of droplets